RakhithJK/dbeaver-dbeaver-wiki/Managing-Data-Formats.md

 * **Minimum integer digits** - Defines the minimum number of digits to the left of the decimal point.
 * **Maximum fraction digits** - Defines the maximum number of digits to the right of the decimal point.
 * **Minimum fraction digits** - Defines the minimum number of digits to the right of the decimal point.
-* **Use data type scale for fraction digits**|Some numeric columns or parameters may have a predefined scale, that is the maximum number of digits to the right of the decimal point.
+* **Use data type scale for fraction digits** - Some numeric columns or parameters may have a predefined scale, that is the maximum number of digits to the right of the decimal point.
 Select this check-box if you want the predefined precision to be used.
 * **Rounding mode** - Specifies a rounding behavior for numerical operations capable of discarding precision.
 Each rounding mode indicates how the least significant returned digit of a rounded result is to be calculated.
 To learn more, please refer to [Oracle documentation](https://docs.oracle.com/javase/7/docs/api/java/math/RoundingMode.html).

 To change the data type format, change the value displayed in the **Pattern** area and observe the expected result in the **Sample** field.